Integrate WordPress

 Additional custom fields

-In addition to the default fields above, you can pass data to WordPress using Custom Fields or and Labels in the CMP.
-The use of these can include passing additional images or videos, or providing values for plugins that you are using.
+In addition to the default fields above, you can pass data to WordPress using Custom Fields and Labels in the CMP.
+These can include passing additional images or videos or providing values for plug-ins that you are using.
 If you send labels to WordPress, these display with a prefix of label_{label name}.

 Code Samples

 The following code samples implement changes to your theme.
-Test all code in a staging environment prior to adding it to your site.
+Test code in a staging environment before adding it to your site.
 You may need to adjust the code samples based on your theme.

 Codes for surfacing author and publisher information